 CIEE, a Richmond affiliate program, is the leading U.S. non-governmental international education organization.
 CIEE has many programs available in Latin America/Caribbean, and the available sites for UR students include Bonaire, Costa Rica, Cuba, Peru, Dominican Republic, and Brazil (Business + Culture program only, see eligibility note below).
 Note: The Brazil and Dominican Republic sites have early deadlines (see below for information regarding the dual-application process).
+Also note that the Cuba and Dominican Republic sites will require two letters of recommendation instead of one.
 For more information, please see: http://www.ciee.org/study-abroad/.

 - Eligibility for the various CIEE programs can vary.
 The parameters listed above simply point to the most common options (i.e., GPA of 2.75, language of instruction in English, etc.).
 Check the CIEE website for the eligibility requirements and information specific to your program(s) of interest at http://www.ciee.org/study-abroad/latin-america/.

 - Students interested in CIEE programs should have completed three semesters on campus prior to the period of study abroad.
 Transfer students must have completed at least three semesters of college or university study, one semester of which is to have been completed on campus at Richmond.

 - Robins School of Business students may transfer back credit from only one (1) business course taken while enrolled on the CIEE program to count towards their business degree.
 Specific course approval must be given by Dr. Tom Cosse.
 RSB students may transfer courses back from non-business subjects to count towards any non-business majors/minors and general education requirements (pending departmental approval) and towards the total units needed for graduation.